 However, a low carb diet can give up to 70% of the benefits of fasting.
 And that would be without fasting.
 Not bad actually.
 In fact, pretty superheroic.
 Like Batman.

 Refined carbohydrates are the biggest stimulants to insulin, so reducing carbs reduces insulin.
 Fasting, by restricting everything, also keeps insulin down.

 In this study was a comparison of a carb-free diet vs fasting vs standard diet.
-Both carb free and fasting lowered blood sugar significantly but fasting done it even better.
+Both carb-free and fasting lowered blood sugar significantly but fasting done it even better.

 So reducing insulin is the best method of lowering your weight.
-You can reduce blood sugar by 50-70%with carb-free diet, and an additional 30% with fasting.
+You can reduce blood sugar by 50-70%with a carb-free diet, and an additional 30% with fasting.

 How to Start Intermittent Fasting

 If you are not prone to fasting the entire day, you may want to choose a popular 5:2 plan.
 It involves eating regularly for five days and eating very little for two days.
 In those two days, you will cut caloric intake to 25%.

 So, if you regularly eat about 2000 calories per day, during fasting days, you will have to eat 500 calories.
 People typically space their fasting days out, for example, by taking their reduced-calorie days on Monday and Thursday or Wednesday and Saturday.

 Because each person’s body may respond differently to fasting, there is no correct way for that.
 The principle is to consume 25% of your regular calorie intake.